ceciliabinck/Binck-Explores-Project/README.md

 The colors for this project are **#262626** and **#ff8c00**.
 I choose **#262626** to make the navbar stand out from the rest of the content of the page.
 I choose **#ff8c00**. because I want to put a bit of my background in it.
 It pops out of the dark background and it has a special meaning to me.

-From there it grew further in my project, if i needed to make sections clear and the footer.
+From there it grew further in my project, if i needed to make sections clear.

-### Styling
-The design I come up with for my project is different to most of the webpages that we see on a daily basis and involves a lot of pictures.
-I thought the design looked good but after working on it for a while I found out that it is not going to work as well as I hoped, so I had to make some changes.